about

 Generally pretty solid.
 I Belong to You (+Mon Coeur S'Ouvre a Ta Voix), with Matt's French, the mouth pop, and the fuckin' clarinet solo gets too silly for my tastes.
 I'm so tired of Uprising but I know if they played that shit live again, I'd be clapping my hands and punching the air to the rhythm like everyone else.
 8/10

-At the time of its release, I was disappointed with this album.
-I wasn't into the dubstep influence and I thought the lyrics were corny.
 This album has grown on me over time.
 I unironically quote "a species set on endless growth is unsustainable" pretty frequently.
-Their shows during this era were fun.
+Their shows during this era were a blast.
 7/10

 I went to see this at a theatre downtown but I don't really remember it.
 I bought the BluRay when it came out, but I only watched it once.
 There's a bonus clip of Liquid State from their 2013 Dallas show.
 Coincidentally, I was on the barricade in front of Chris, but I don't think you see me in the footage. it's probably fine/10

-I basically hated this album when it came out, but I recently revisited it.
+I hated this album when it came out, but I recently revisited it and it's grown on me.
 I'm just not sure I'm into the concept.
-Their musicianship is impeccable, but I wish the album weren't so polished.
+I wish the album weren't so polished.
 The Handler eats.
 Worst cover art in their discography, though—apologies to the artist.
 6/10